Physical Isolation for Power Grid and Utility SCADA

 Scenario: Smart Grid Supply Chain Attack

 Attackers compromise a firmware update server for smart meter head-end systems.
 The malicious update propagates to distribution management systems through the AMI network, eventually reaching SCADA workstations via shared network segments.
 Operators lose visibility into distribution grid status across an entire region.
 Restoration takes nine days because backup SCADA configurations were stored on network-attached infrastructure that was also compromised.
 With Firevault Control, the AMI network is physically separated from SCADA systems.
-Backup configurations reside in air-gapped storage requiring multi-party authorisation.
+Verified control-plane baselines are held on infrastructure that has no live network path to production and require multi-party authorisation to release.
 The compromised firmware cannot traverse into control systems because the network path does not exist.

 "Our penetration test showed that from a compromised smart meter head-end, there were only three hops to the SCADA master.
 Three hops between a meter and the ability to open breakers across the distribution network."